pris0213/rabbitmq-tutorial/README.md

 ## 2. RabbitMQ

-In this proejct, you'll only need to configure three files:
+In this project, you'll only need to configure three files:
 * `deffinitions.json`, where you can set user permissions, create queues, exchanges, etc.;
 * `docker-compose.yml`;
 * `rabbitmq.config`.